ksharsha72/ERAV2/S6/README.md

 ![image](https://github.com/ksharsha72/ERAV2/assets/90446031/c870e9fb-1560-407d-9a9a-c12f3e8ee8f3)

 6) later on we calculate the weight [W1, W2, W3, W4] w.r. to total loss E_TOTAL=E1+E2
-7) Now the network has multiple ways to back propogate we will divide it in to small steps for W1, so to explain formulas of individual derivatives will be given
+7) Now the network has multiple ways to back propogate we will divide it in to small steps for W1, so to explain formulas of individual derivatives will be given later
-8)
-9)